-The Bonner Scholars is a four-year scholarship program that supports a strong team of students working to bring about positive community change through service, research, and action.
+The Bonner Leaders Program is a four-year scholarship program that supports a strong team of students working to bring about positive community change through service, research, and action.

 All students are required to:

 - Volunteer for 300 hours a year (150 hours per semester)

 - Attend two hours of personal, professional and/or leadership training per week on topics such as time management, conflict resolution, poverty reduction, and education reform

 - Maintain a minimum 2.5 GPA each semester

 - Must be admitted into Notre Dame

 - Must be a resident student with Pell eligibility